SantinoCastagno/films-app-with-flutter/README.md

 # Films app with Flutter

-This project is a part of the Flutter course created by Fernando Herrera and its goal is learning and practicing widgets of [Flutter SDK](https://flutter.dev/).
-This project is a films app.
+This project is a films app and its goal is learning and practicing widgets of [Flutter SDK](https://flutter.dev/).

 ## Screenshots